TechFlecks/n8n-nodes-telegram-markdown-parser/CONTRIBUTING.md

 ## 📄 License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the **TechFlecks Software License Agreement v1.0**.

+All contributions become part of the TechFlecks software ecosystem and are subject to our licensing terms.
+See [LICENSE.md](LICENSE.md) for complete details.

+### Contributor License Agreement

+- Contributions must be your original work
+- You retain copyright to your contributions
+- TechFlecks gains rights to use, modify, and distribute your contributions
+- All contributions will carry TechFlecks attribution and license terms

 ---